materialsinnovation/pymks/doc/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this section of the intro, we are going to predict the effective
-stiffness for two phase microstructures using the
+stiffness for two-phase microstructures using the
 ``MKSHomogenizationModel``, but we could have chosen any other effective
 material property.